Myofascial Release, Myo-Structural Integration, Fascia Definition

 Individual muscle cells are microscopic in size, and are fully contained within their respective fascial sheaths.
 Is it reasonable to think you can actually feel the differences between such highly integrated yet tiny tissues? …

-I must state that I believe MOST of the changes in body tissues many manual therapists attribute to “changes in the fascia” are actually occurring primarily by way of in the changes in the neuro-musculo-fascial units in general and the muscle cells (actin-myosin units) in specific.
+I must state that I believe MOST of the changes in structural body tissues that many manual therapists attribute to “changes in the fascia” are actually occurring primarily by way of in the changes in the whole, integrated, neuro-musculo-fascial UNITS in general.

 My Hypothesis On Muscle Contraction: